ipums/ipumspy/docs/source/reading_data.rst

     # Read first data file in the extract
     with ZipFile(fname) as z:
-        with z.open(names[0]) as f:
+        with z.open(names[1]) as f:
             data = pd.read_csv(f)

 .. note::
-    IPUMS NHGIS does allow you to request an extract in fixed-width format, but ipumspy does not provide methods to parse these files.
-If you want to load fixed-width NHGIS data, you will need to parse these files yourself, possibly using the command files for other software libraries that come in NHGIS fixed-width extracts.
+    IPUMS NHGIS does allow you to request an extract in fixed-width format, but ``ipumspy`` does not provide methods to parse these files as it does for Microdata because IPUMS NHGIS does not provide the necessary DDI codebook.

+Shapefile data is delivered in a nested zipfile that can also be unpacked using the ``ZipFile`` module and read using third party libraries such as geopandas.

 Reading Non-Extractable IPUMS Collections
 -----------------------------------------